kritvit/flickr-gallery-app/README.md

 ### Add API Key

+If you don't hav an API key, visit [Flickr](https://www.flickr.com/services/apps/create/apply) for more information.

-to add the Flicker Search API Key, copy the file "example.env" and rename it to ".env" and then add your Flickr Search API Key
+To add the Flicker Search API key, copy the file "example.env" and rename it to ".env" and then add your Flickr Search API Key

 ```
-FLICKR_API_KEY="<your flickr api key>"
+FLICKR_API_KEY="{KEY}"
 ```

 ### Start Vite and Express